Bolwig organ primordium

 Anatomy

 Primordium of the embryo that gives rise to the larval Bolwig organ.
-It develops from the most posterior region of the visual primordium, remaining attached to the surface as the rest of the optic placode becomes internalized during stages 12-13 (Green et al., 1993).
-It consists of approximately 12 cells, which begin to differentiate into photoreceptors during stage 13 (Green et al., 1993).
-During stages 15-16, the photoreceptors move out of the epidermis and come to lie attached to the outer lining of the dorsal pouch (Green et al., 1993).
+It develops from the most posterior region of the visual primordium, remaining attached to the surface as the rest of the optic placode becomes internalized during stages 12-13 (Green et al., 1993.
+It consists of approximately 12 cells, which begin to differentiate into photoreceptors during stage 13 (Green et al., 1993.
+During stages 15-16, the photoreceptors move out of the epidermis and come to lie attached to the outer lining of the dorsal pouch (Green et al., 1993.
+(Campos-Ortega and Hartenstein, 1997, Green et al., 1993, Dumstrei et al., 2002, Hartenstein et al., 2019)

 Open in VFB 3D Browser →